 No. Hypothesis t table t count F F count Results

 table

 1. 2.71 17.451 На

 Cash Flow, Financial Leverage, Market Book Value and accepted

 book value simultaneously influence level of dividend

 payment.
-3 12

 2. 1.9876 0.032 Ha is

-Cash Flow has no influent on Level of dividend payment.
-10 100011010110101 rejected
+10/10/14/0 Cash Flow has no influent on Level of dividend payment.
+10,000,000,000,000 -3.2500.0000.0000 rejected

 3. 1.9876 - Ha is

 Financial Leverage has no influence on level of dividend 1,487 rejected

 payment.

 4. H 4: 1.9876 4,399 На

 Market Book Value influences the Level of dividend accepted

-payment.
+payment. •

-The diefficient of determination (R 2)
+The efficient of determination (R 2)

-The coefficient of determination (R2) done to see how far the m3el's ability to explain the variation of the dependent variable (Ghozali, 2015).
-Ac2ording Ghozali (2015) fundamental flaws using the coefficient of determination (R2) is biased against the number of independent variables were entered into the model.
-Every additional one independent variable, then R2 definitely increases no matter whether the variable has a significant influence on the dependent variable.
-Therefore to the dependent variable is added to the model.
-Unlike R2, the Adjusted R Square value can go up or down if one independent variable is added to the model.
+The coefficient of determination (R2) done to see how far the model's ability to explain the value of the dependent variable (Ghozali, 2015).
+According Ghozali (2015) fundamental flaws using the coefficient of determination (R2) is biased against the number of independent variables were entered into the land one independent variable, then R2 definitely increases no matter whether the variable has a significant influence on the dependent variable.
+Therefore many researchers recommend using the Adjusted R Square value on go up or down if one independent variable is a 321 to the model.

-The following is the result of testing the cold cient of determination presented in the table below:
+The following is the result of testing the code ficient of determination presented in the table below: